AlanMaxwell/iOS_interview_questions/README.md

 Sometimes it's wise to create an additional directory called Services, in which you can put your business logic.

 ## 16. What is MVVM-C?
 It is MVVM with Coordinator, where Coordinator is an object (in SwiftUI it's an EnviromnentObject), that is common for all Views, that is responsible for navigation.
-It switches views depending on some inner variable, usually Enum.
+It switches views depending on some observable variable, usually Enum.

 ## 17. Who is an owner of data in MVVM?